 There can be no debate that ice hockey is the number one sport in Canada.
-Still, European football (soccer) is hard to turn a blind eye to even for Canadians.
+Still, European football (soccer) is hard to turn a blind eye to even for Canadians, along with baseball coming in close favorite.
 After all, it takes the crown for the most adored game in the world, with hundreds of millions of fans.
 This means plenty of matches happening not only in Europe but across the globe, 365 days a year.
 Of course, this also means plenty of bookmakers, like Mr Green.
 We offer soccer bettors a chance to make money on any number of sports betting markets, including spread betting.
 To the uninitiated, the excitement of online betting can seem overwhelming, which is why we’ll point you in the right direction.

 While the match outcome market based on fixed odds may seem familiar, spread betting may seem more foreign.
 The reason is that spread bets involve making a bet lower or higher than the bookmaker’s range for a market, setting a stake/point.
 This is in contrast to fixed-odds bets that depend on the outcome of an event.
 In theory, the profit on a spread bet is unlimited, but this can also mean unlimited loss.